 In the run-up to Iceland’s annual Beer Day (March 1), this festival celebrates the best of Icelandic beers along with a few from elsewhere.
 Kex Hostel’s gastropub is offering a beer-orientated menu and local breweries will introduce their products and methods.
 Festival passes also provide access to the final event which features live music, exclusive beers and a special menu.

 Fill up before Lent with all the cream buns you can eat on “Bun Monday” and oversized helpings of salted meat and mushy peas on “Bursting Tuesday”.

 February 28 – March 4: Food and Fun

 This annual event features well-known and upcoming chefs from Europe and the USA as well as Iceland’s own culinary masters.
 Each is assigned to a participating Reykjavík restaurant at which they create special menus using only local ingredients.
 The festival culminates in a competition to see who can produce the best three courses. www.foodandfun.is

 Beer was only legalised in Iceland in 1989, and people celebrate the anniversary in suitable style each year.

-From fashion to furniture, graphic design to architecture, this annual festival, now in its seventh year, showcases the best of local design alongside international names at over 100 events held throughout www.designmarch.is..
+From fashion to furniture, graphic design to architecture, this annual festival, now in its 10th year, showcases the best of local design alongside international names at over 100 events held throughout Reykjavík. www.designmarch.is.

-This celebration of winter sports – including skiing (downhill and cross-country), snowboarding, snowmobiling and the Icelandic national dog sledding championship – takes place in Akureyri, just South of the Arctic Circle.
+This celebration of winter sports – including skiing (downhill and cross-country), snowboarding, snowmobiling and the Icelandic national dog sledding championship – takes place above the town of Akureyri, just South of the Arctic Circle.
 In addition to the sport, there’ll also be exhibitions, DJ shows and concerts. www.icelandwintergames.com

 April – October: Whale-watching season